 September 13th – 23rd, 2017

 My dream hunt for as long as I can remember has always been a DIY Alaska moose hunt.
 After receiving a commitment from my dad that he’d join me in a hunt, we began to seriously look into booking a moose hunt during the fall and early winter of 2016.
-After much research, both online and through phone conversations, we decided on booking this one.
+After much research, both online and through phone conversations, we decided on booking with Outdoors International.
 We didn’t know it at the time, but our decision turned out to be an excellent one, as we couldn’t have asked for a better trip.

 In late July of 2017, after packing and repacking, we shipped three crates of gear up to Alaska in order to minimize the amount of luggage we’d have to drag with us on the flight.
 When the time finally came for the hunt, we couldn’t contain our excitement.
-After arriving in Anchorage, we settled in for the night, and then made the trip to Wasilla the next morning.
+After arriving in Anchorage, we settled in for the night, and then made the trip to Wasilla, Alaska the next morning.
 Once in Wasilla, we checked into our hotel, the Best Western on Lake Lucille, and then went into town to buy the remaining items needed for our hunt.
 That evening, we unpacked and organized all our gear for the flight into the bush the following morning.
 The next morning, our pilot arrived in his float plane and met us in the hotel to go over the necessary paperwork and decide on a location to which we’d fly to pick out our home for the next week and a half or so.
 We ultimately decided upon GMU 16B, so after gathering our gear and loading it into the plane, we were off to our destination.

 While on the flight out, it seemed that we saw nothing but rivers and standing water beneath us, so we had a great view of the terrain we’d be up against.
 While nearing the area to which we’d ultimately drop down and hunt, we spotted a monster bull with a 60+ inch rack in a long clearing, about a 1/4 mile away from a lake.
 That was all we needed to decide that was the spot we’d hunt, so we touched down on the lake and unloaded our gear on a floating bog.
 After unloading all our gear and saying goodbye to the pilot, I pulled out my moose call and made a few cow calls in an attempt to keep the bull in the area.
 While preparing to bring our first load of gear to shore, I heard a noise behind me, so I turned around and discovered the big bull to be standing in an opening approximately 150 yards away.
 Much to my surprise, he had responded to my call.
 My dad and I watched in amazement as he kept walking closer and closer to us, to within about 50 yards.
 Being that it is illegal to hunt the same day you fly in Alaska, unfortunately, we could not shoot the bull.
 After being spooked, he trotted away and into the brush.
 We then hauled our gear to shore, set up camp, and scouted for the evening.